Jungledyret Hugo

-Jungledyret Hugo is a Danish media franchise featuring the cartoon adventures of a little primate named Hugo.
-It was created by Danish author and filmmaker Flemming Quist Møller from a lullaby he made for his son, and later evolved into a full-length animated feature, produced at A. Film A/S. The franchise currently consists of two traditionally animated features, an animated television series, books, music album, and a third film animated in CGI.
+Jungledyret Hugo (Danish for "Hugo the Jungle Animal") is a Danish media franchise created by Flemming Quist Møller based on a lullaby he wrote for his son, and was later turned into a full-length animated feature, produced at A. Film.
+The franchise currently consists of two traditionally animated features, an animated television series, books, music album, and a third film animated in CGI.

 The first two films were translated, edited, and released in the United States on a single DVD in 1998 by Miramax Family.
-The first movie was released as Go Hugo Go and the second movie was released as Hugo the Movie Star.
+The first film was released as Go Hugo Go and the second film was released as Hugo the Movie Star.
 The third film was released on region 1 DVD on August 12, 2014 under the title "Amazon Jack".
-A CD-ROM side-scrolling platform game for the PC based on the first movie was also made in 1995 and released in Scandinavia.
+A CD-ROM side-scrolling platform game for the PC based on the first film was also made in 1995 and released in Scandinavia.